ibexa/documentation-user/docs/customer_management/customer_portal.md

 ![Invite members](img/cp_invite_members_portal.png)

-Invited users will receive an email message with a registration link.
+Invited users then receive an email message with a registration link.
 With it, they can register and create their account in the Customer Portal.

 In the **Invitation** tab, you can find a list of all invitations,